Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 spread mixture poured on top of oreo crust

 STEP SEVEN: Top your delicious pie with Cool Whip and crushed peppermint.
-Chill for 1 to 2 hours or until ready to serve.
+Chill for one to two hours or until ready to serve.

 How To Serve